-This material is prepared by Putnam Investments for use in Japan by Putnam Investments Japan Co., Ltd. ("Putnam Japan").
-Putnam Japan is registered with Kanto Local Finance Bureau in Japan as a financial instruments business operator conducting the investment advisory and agency business, and is a member of Japan Investment Advisers Association.
-This material is prepared for informational purposes only, and is not intended as a solicitation to invest in any securities or other financial product in Japan, or to enter into with Putnam Japan an investment advisory contract or a discretionary investment management contract.
+This material is prepared by Putnam Investments for use in Japan by Putnam Investments Securities Co., Ltd. ("PISCO"), and is for Professional Investors defined in Article 2, Paragraph 31 of the Financial Instruments and Exchange Act of Japan ("Tokutei-toshika") only.
+PISCO is registered with Kanto Local Finance Bureau in Japan as a financial instruments business operator conducting the type 1 financial instruments business and is a member of Japan Securities Dealers Association.
+This material is prepared for informational purposes only and is not meant as investment advice and does not constitute any offer or solicitation in Japan for the execution of an investment advisory contract or a discretionary investment management contract.